 It is a voluntary opy in service – if you don’t want to pay you don’t have to but you will not receive any garden waste collections.
 We'd encourage people to compost, take it to the tip or consider sharing with a neighbour and split the cost.

 Are there any concessions?

 Is this not already included in my council tax?

 Council tax does not cover all of our costs.
 The additional funding provided by Central Government is rapidly decreasing and Lancashire County Council is withdrawing the £1million subsidy we receive for recycling due to cuts in funding, which it is receiving.
 To protect and maintain this service a charge is being introduced.

 No. You will receive a new grey bin.

 What do I do with my brown bin?

-We are changing the way we collect paper and cardboard so from May you will use your brown bin for paper and cardboard, you can mix them together.
+We are changing the way we collect paper and cardboard so you should now be using your brown bin for paper and cardboard, you can mix them together.
 This will mean we can get rid of the green boxes and black pods.
 The change to how we collect paper and cardboard is based on feedback from residents.
 Your brown bin will be emptied every four weeks.

 Can I share a bin with a neighbour?

 Yes, as long as one of you takes responsibility and registers and pays for the service.